Mould on Food Causes, Dangers, and Prevention - healthcare nt sickcare

 Treatment after Eating Mouldy Food

-If you have accidentally eaten mouldy food and are experiencing symptoms of an allergic reaction or food poisoning, it is important to seek medical attention immediately.
+If you have accidentally eaten mouldy food and are experiencing symptoms of an allergic reaction or food poisoning, it is essential to seek medical attention immediately.
 Some common symptoms of mould-related illnesses include:

 • Allergic reactions: hives, swelling, itching, difficulty breathing